12 ways to make money from writing

 Writing a book is definitely not the quickest way to make money on this list.
 Nor is it the simplest.
 But it is possible (and perhaps not quite as difficult as you might think).

-There are so many different things you could write a book about.
-You could write a fictional novel or collate a series of poems/short stories as a book.
-You could even write something non-fiction, like an advice guide for students, based on your own uni experiences.
+There are so many different things you can write books about.
+For example, you could write a fictional novel or collate a series of poems/short stories.
+Another option is to write non-fiction, like advice for students, based on research and your own experiences.

-eBooks are pretty easy to self-publish and can see you making a passive income from your writing.
-It's a good way to publish a book and start earning cash from sales pretty quickly.
+eBooks are pretty easy to self-publish and can earn you a passive income from your writing.

 Unsure how to get started?
-We've got guides to writing and publishing an eBook and the best eBook publishing platforms, as well as tips on how to make money from your eBooks.
+We have guides to writing and publishing an eBook and the best eBook publishing platforms, as well as tips on how to make money from your eBooks.

 Wondering what a technical writer does?
 The exact nature of the work would vary depending on the specialisms of the company and the industry you're working in.
 But, generally, you'll be expected to explain complex technical info in clear, concise texts.